 There are two different types of pork ribs, baby back ribs, or “St. Louis Style ribs” and spare ribs.
 The baby back ribs are going to be trimmed, uniform in size, and have a lesser fat content.
 These ribs tend to be a little more expensive to purchase about $3.00 a pound to $5.00 a pound.
 That’s not too bad, but when compared to the spare rib, there is a huge difference.

 The spare rib will be the entire side and usually not pre-trimmed.
 This makes the rack of ribs quite large, and the ribs are generally going to be longer than the baby back ribs.
 This type of rib is very cheap for about $2.00 a pound on average give or take a little bit.

 This is the more common type of pork ribs in barbeque joints and a universal favorite.
-Ribs are just as easy to smoke than any other pork product and generally can be treated the same way throughout the smoking process.
-You can choose between a sweet or dry rub with a low and slow smoking method.
+Ribs are just as easy to smoke as any other pork product and generally can be treated the same way throughout the smoking process.
+You can choose between a sweet or dry rub with a low and slow-smoking method.

 4. Whole Chicken

 Of all the different types of meat to smoke, chicken is going to be the cheapest cut by far no matter what.
 It is a vastly different protein and very diverse, which is why it works well in the smoker.
 Chickens can even be modified or prepared in a multitude of different ways when smoked.
 This option is not available to other types of protein.

 Some of these methods are very simple but still a modification.
 When you buy a chicken whole, it is usually going to be significantly cheaper than almost any other cut of the chicken.
 You should be able to get away with $1.00 to $2.00 per pound.